Part 2

 Through the middle of the day, the tribe rested in shade, as close as possible to drinkable water.

-Eku recalled songs of rain being a gift of Uwama, her water without salt, but Ulayo, her mischievous daughter, delivers that gift with mercy or vengeance.
+How rain was a gift from Uwama, the return of her water without salt, but Ulayo, her mischievous daughter, may deliver that gift with mercy or vengeance.

 At home on the southern shores, but for the occasional squall, Uwama’s gift was merciful: gentle showers and a periodic, good soaking.